sablier-labs/docs/docs/contracts/v2/reference/core/libraries/library.Errors.md

 ### SablierV2LockupLinear_CliffTimeNotLessThanEndTime

-Thrown when trying to create a linear stream with a cliff time not strictly less than the end time.
+Thrown when trying to create a stream with a cliff time not strictly less than the end time.

 ```solidity
 error SablierV2LockupLinear_CliffTimeNotLessThanEndTime(uint40 cliffTime, uint40 endTime);